 The drawers of this poor empire dresser had so many gouges in it that the wood putty started to look like zit cream after awhile!

-Once any holes are filled in, it’s time to scuff sand.
+Once your holes are filled in, it’s time to scuff sand.
 Use 400 grit sandpaper and do a gentle once over.

-When you’re using General Finishes Milk Paint, this step is NOT necessary to help the paint adhere.
+When you’re using General Finishes Milk Paint, the purpose of scuff sanding is NOT to help the paint adhere.
 GF Milk Paint has excellent adhesive properties and it doesn’t need extra help to stick like a traditional powdered milk paint does (such as Miss Mustard Seed’s Milk Paint).

 Once your piece is taped (if necessary), it’s time to get out your white tinted primer if it’s needed for your makeover.
 Primer is a must if you’re painting with white paint over dark, red, or orange stained surfaces, pine wood, mahogany or other wood species prone to bleed-through and staining.